AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/destinations-configurations.md

 When thinking about the export behavior to Experience Platform destinations, you need to consider three separate levels on which configurations act.

 * On a first level, some of the settings related to profile export behavior and configuration settings are common across all destinations belonging to a destination type.
-These settings cannot be edited by destination developers or Real-time CDP users.
+These settings refer to what triggers a destination export and what is included in an export and cannot be edited by destination developers or Real-time CDP users.
 * On a second level, some settings can be customized on a destination level by the destination developer when authoring destinations using Destination SDK.
 * On a third level, there are configuration settings that Real-time CDP users can set in the activation workflows.